Enable, Disable Active Content in Internet Explorer

 In the window which opens, disable Active Scripting.
 This will disable Microsoft JScript scripting as well as Microsoft Visual Basic Scripting Edition.

 Scroll down and you will see Scripting of Java applets.
 Disable it too.

 In Internet Options, under the Advanced tab, under the Security Settings, uncheck the Allow active content to run in files on My Computer.
 Click Apply and exit.

 But note that if you do this, you are quite likely to very often see the Internet Explorer display the following notification at the bottom.

 To help protect your security, Internet Explorer has restricted this file from showing active content.
 Allow blocked content.

 Only secure content is displayed

-Check this post if you get to see this Only secure content is displayed message often.
-Turning off Display mixed content will help.
+If you see Only secure content is displayed message often, then turning off Display mixed content will help.